projectatomic/atomic-site/CONTRIBUTING.md

 # Contributing

-We want your contributions to making our site a great resource for
+We want your contributions!
+Our goal is for projectatomic.io to have everything you need in order to run, administer, build applications, or contribute to Atomic projects.

 What follows is a guide to contributing content to the Project Atomic website.

 ## Content We Want

-We're looking for anything which relates to the various open source sub-projects of Atomic, or running Linux containers on Red Hat platforms.
+We're looking for anything which relates to the various open source sub-projects of Atomic, or running Linux containers on Fedora, CentOS or RHEL.
 In general, all content should relate to open source technologies.
 This includes:

 * Fedora, Centos, and RHEL Atomic Host
 * Atomic Developer Bundle